sushengyang/wwblog/source/2015-03-15-starter-spring-mongo-angular-bootstrap.html.markdown

 ## Step 1.
 Project Setup

 Use the Gradle Built Init plugin to set up a new project.
-Here I'm calling it `spring-mongo-angular-starter`; substitute whatever project name you lcssike.
+Here I'm calling it `spring-mongo-angular-starter`; substitute whatever project name you like.

 ~~~
 $ mkdir spring-mongo-angular-starter